MichelJuillard/dynare-michel/windows/README.txt

 Copyright notice for software
 -----------------------------

-Most Dynare source files are copyright 1996-2008 Dynare Team.
+Most Dynare source files are Copyright (C) 1996-2008 Dynare Team.
 There are some exceptions to this, which are described in source file headers when relevant.

 Dynare is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software